Energinet-DataHub/opengeh-python-packages/source/testcommon/README.md

 and
 therefore make the actual tests small and concise (i.e. limiting code duplication).

+Each `fixture` will have a `scope` defining how long the fixture is active and when it is set up and torn down.
+There are different types:

+1. Function: the default scope, the fixture is destroyed at the end of the test.
+1. Class: the fixture is destroyed during teardown of the last test in the class.
+1. Module: the fixture is destroyed during teardown of the last test in the module.
+1. Package: the fixture is destroyed during teardown of the last test in the package.
+1. Session: the fixture is destroyed at the end of the test session.

 We use the `conftest.py` to make a fixtures that performs 3 steps:

 1. Read `/when` file(s)